 This is a popular section that goes by the name ‘Appendix.’
 This section is your savior.
 There are a lot of things that you cannot add to other sections of the plan.

-But no worries, Appendix is one section where you can add the additional details of your plan to make sure you have not left anything out from your research.
+But no worries, the Appendix is one section where you can add the additional details of your plan to make sure you have not left anything out from your research.
 You can share additional information like office layout plans, stakeholder agreements, credit histories, and more.

 Build a Complete Business Plan Outline Now!